State Transition Tables in Stateflow

 A state transition table is an alternative way of expressing sequential modal logic.
 Instead of drawing states and transitions graphically in a Stateflow® chart, use state transition tables to express the modal logic in tabular format.
 State transition tables are supported only as blocks in a Simulink® model.

-Benefits of using state transition tables include:
+The benefits of using state transition tables include:

-Ease of modeling train-like state machines, where the modal logic involves transitions from one state to its neighbor
+The ease of modeling train-like state machines, where the modal logic involves transitions from one state to its neighbor

-Concise, compact format for a state machine
+A concise, compact format for a state machine

 Reduced maintenance of graphical objects

 When you add or remove states from a chart, you have to rearrange states, transitions, and junctions.
 When you add or remove states from a state transition table, you do not have to rearrange any graphical objects.

 State transition tables support using both MATLAB® and C as the action language.
 For more information about the differences between these action languages, see Differences Between MATLAB and C as Action Language Syntax.

 To create a State Transition Table in a new Simulink model, enter:

 To add a new State Transition Table to an existing model, use the function